Financial Aid

 Tuition deadlines for each term are published on the College’s website.
 Students who have been awarded financial aid funds will have a tuition hold placed on their account to prevent a drop for non-payment until funds can be disbursed to pay charges.

 Financial aid grants, tuition waivers and loan funds that have been accepted will be automatically used to pay outstanding tuition and fees approximately 1-2 business days before the first day of classes.
+Please allow additional time for processing and disbursement for summer term.

 Any credit balance of financial aid funds remaining after payment of tuition and fees will be refunded to students.
 Clark College partners with BankMobile to deliver financial aid credit balance refunds.
 Funds are sent to BankMobile who in turn issues a refund according to the disbursement option selected.
 Additional information can be found online at: https://bankmobiledisbursements.com/how-it-works/